 Integrating Industry-Recognized Credentials and WorkKeys in High School Curriculum

-Some students may choose to use an industry-recognized credential and a score on WorkKeys, a test many employers use, to earn a high school diploma.
-These students must earn one credential or a combination of credentials in a single career field totaling 12 points and a WorkKeys score of 14.
+Some students may choose to use an industry-recognized credential and a score on WorkKeys, an industry-recognized, application-based assessment used to measure work readiness, to earn a high school diploma.
+Students adopting this option must earn one credential or a combination of credentials in a single career field totaling 12 points and a WorkKeys score of 14.

 Not all industries use credentials as validation of knowledge and skills.
-Schools should not require or expect students whose interests lie in those fields to work toward credentials that won’t offer them value in their future careers.
-Instead, those students should work toward obtaining whatever is needed in their future careers.
+Schools should not require or expect students whose interests lie in those fields to work toward credentials that will not offer them value in their future careers.

-High schools may offer credentials in three ways – through the high school curriculum, a career-technical education program and a Senior Only program.
+High schools may offer credentials in three ways – through the high school curriculum, a career-technical education program or a Senior Only program.

-Offering industry-recognized credentials and WorkKeys through home high school curriculum
+Offering industry-recognized credentials and WorkKeys through high school curriculum

 Schools and districts can offer industry-recognized credentials to any student in grades 7-12 as a local curriculum decision.